coding4humanists/xquery4humanists/function-documentation.md

 permalink: /function-documentation/
 ---

+This document describes the built-in facilities for browsing function documentation offered by each of the implementations discussed in the book.

 ## BaseX

 All BaseX functions are documented on the BaseX [Module Library](http://docs.basex.org/wiki/Module_Library) page.
 The BaseX GUI does not expose function documentation.